 - Beren Sanders (University of Copenhagen)

 The masterclass will take place at the Department of Mathematical Sciences, University of Copenhagen, with support from the Centre for Symmetry and Deformation.
-See detailed instructions on how to reach Copenhagen and the conference venue - and a map over the venues for social activities.
+See detailed instructions on how to reach Copenhagen and the conference venue.

 Prerequisites and references:

 A solid background in algebra, including the basic theory of rings and modules, basic commutative algebra (first chapters of Atiyah/MacDonald), and basic homological algebra (derived functors, Ext, Tor).

 The topics of this masterclass will include the cohomology of groups, in particular Quillen's stratification theorem; the stable module category of representations; adapting methods from commutative algebra, including local cohomology and derived completions, to modular representation theory; support and cosupport; classification of localizing and colocalizing subcategories; and local duality.

 Graduate students and other early career researchers can apply for financial support to partly cover local expenses.
 If you wish to apply for support, please indicate this on the registration form.
 The support should be roughly DKK 500 per day, at most DKK 2500 in total.
 Limited additional funds to support travel for US participants are available.

 A list of participants will be published here eventually.